 To maintain equal access, agencies and staff should:

-Ensure all staff, volunteers, and contractors maintain the confidentiality of a client’s legal name and sex assigned at birth and understand the potential impact that disclosure can have on a client’s progress to self-sufficiency.
+Ensure all staff, volunteers, and contractors maintain the confidentiality of a participant’s legal name and sex assigned at birth and understand the potential impact that disclosure can have on a client’s progress to self-sufficiency

-Ensure that construction or property rehabilitation includes and promotes privacy and safety in sleeping areas, bathrooms, and showers.
+Ensure that construction or property rehabilitation includes and promotes privacy and safety in sleeping areas, bathrooms, and showers

-Offer individual stalls in congregate bathrooms, urinals/toilets, and shower heads to support client safety whenever possible.
+Offer individual stalls in congregate bathrooms, urinals/toilets, and shower heads to support participant safety whenever possible

-Offer individual gender-neutral bathrooms and gender-neutral shower rooms, where feasible.
+Offer individual gender-neutral bathrooms and gender-neutral shower rooms, where feasible

-Not consider a client or potential client ineligible because their appearance or behavior does not conform to gender stereotypes and will serve all individuals eligible for the program.
+Not consider a participant or potential participant ineligible because their appearance or behavior does not conform to gender stereotypes and will serve all individuals eligible for the program

-Not ask questions or seek information concerning a person’s anatomy and only seek the most necessary elements of information regarding a person’s medical history for the purpose of providing services.
+Not ask questions or seek information concerning a person’s anatomy and only seek the most necessary elements of information regarding a person’s medical history for the purpose of providing services

-Have a preference to move the client with a bias (e.g. move the individual who has concerns towards the person who may identify as another religion that is different from theirs), if a client needs to be moved for harassment and safety concerns.
+Have a preference to move the participant with a bias (e.g., move the individual who has concerns towards the person who may identify as another religion that is different from theirs), if a participant needs to be moved for harassment and safety concerns

-Honor the request of an individual for a private space to complete intake and data collection.
+Honor the request of an individual for a private space to complete intake and data collection

 Honor the request of an individual for accommodations based on their personal safety and privacy concerns, whenever feasible.
 An “accommodation” will not be given as a “requirement.”
 This might include a private sleeping area or access to a single-use bathroom if possible.

-Not require an individual’s gender identity or name to match the gender or name listed on an ID or other documents.
+Not require an individual’s gender identity or name to match the gender or name listed on an ID or other documents

-Focus on improving the process of changing gender markers on identification and benefit applications or will ensure subject matter expertise among staff.
+Focus on improving the process of changing gender markers on identification and benefit applications or will ensure subject matter expertise among staff

-Assist clients without identification documents to understand the resources available to obtain said documents.
+Assist participants without identification documents to understand the resources available to obtain said documents

 Make available intake materials that allow individuals to indicate their legal name and the name they prefer to be called.
 All staff and volunteers should use the preferred name if it is different from a legal name and legal name should be kept private and confidential.

-HMIS participating agencies should enter the client’s preferred name.
+Use the participant’s preferred name when entering data into HMIS

-Give clients with prescribed hormones and other medications as part of their gender-affirming healthcare regime full access to those medications.
+Give participants with prescribed hormones and other medications as part of their gender-affirming healthcare regime full access to those medications.

-Use the client’s preferred gender and pronoun and support the client’s gender identity.
+Use the participant’s preferred gender and pronoun and support the participant’s gender identity

-Correct any misinformation or inaccurate conclusions that transgender clients threaten the health or safety of other clients solely based on their non-conforming gender identity/expression during risk-based conversations.
+Correct any misinformation or inaccurate conclusions that transgender participants threaten the health or safety of other participants solely based on their non-conforming gender identity/expression during risk-based conversations

-Keep client’s transgender status confidential, unless the client gives permission to share this information.
+Keep participant’s transgender status confidential, unless they gives permission to share this information

-Tell only essential staff, identified by administrators, regarding a client’s transgender status to ensure equal access and safety.
+Tell only essential staff, identified by administrators, regarding a participant’s transgender status to ensure equal access and safety

-Ensure staff treat client sex assigned at birth as confidential medical information unable to disclose without specific, time-limited client consent.
-Similarly, client legal name shall be treated as confidential information.
+Ensure staff treat participany sex assigned at birth as confidential medical information unable to disclose without specific, time-limited client consent with participant legal name treated as confidential information

 Family Separation Policy